Five Primary Principles Defining Islam

 Cleansing of hearts and minds from vices and sins, engaging with the 99 attributes of Allah, observing humility, piety, generosity, hospitality, patience, forgiveness, and Ihssan are elemental teachings in the school of Tazkiyah.

-The centrality and importance of Tazkiyah to Islam is seen in Allah’s eight-oaths verses:
+The centrality and importance of Tazkiyah to Islam is reflected in Allah’s eight-oaths verses:

 By the Sun and his (glorious) splendor;